Prajwal-Somashekar-Gowda/Prajwal-Somashekar-Gowda/README.md

 💫 About Me:

 A passionate Software Engineer and Data Engineer with a proven track record of building scalable systems, optimizing workflows, and delivering impactful solutions.
 I thrive on solving complex challenges and turning ideas into reality through technology.
-My journey has been guided by the principle of growing by empowering others, which has shaped both my professional and personal growth.

 🌟 What I’m Working On: